 Robert Downey Jr. succeeds almost uncannily in playing Chaplin; the physical resemblance is convincing, but better is the way Downey captures Chaplin’s spirit, even in costume as the Tramp.

 But Diamond adds from his interview with Downey Jnr, this a hard role to play…

 “Learning pantomime was the hardest thing I’ve ever tried to do,” Mr. Downey says.
 “I worked on it so hard.
 I’m not exactly an intuitive guy.”

-Having seen clips from this movie in the trailer and clips added online, it is mesmorising to see Downey Jnr in this role especially in videos where both the actors in key on-screen performances are compared.
+Having seen clips from this movie in the trailer and clips added online, it is mesmerising to see Downey Jnr in this role especially in videos where both the actors in key on-screen performances are compared.
 He certainly catches Chaplin’s nuances and gives a wonderful performance from the clips I’ve watched.
-And as Penelope Ann Miller, Marisa Tomei and Kevin Kline never disappoint me, and with praise for this film and stars from Geraldine Chaplin, it’s now on the to find pile.
+As Penelope Ann Miller, Marisa Tomei and Kevin Kline never disappoint me, and with praise for this film and stars from Geraldine Chaplin, it’s now on the to find pile.

 I’m intrigued to see this film now and to see if Robert Downey Jnr really does, as the critics say metaphorically fill these legend’s boots.
 And also I’d like to share – in another bizarre coincidence – this charming story.
 Diamond tells us how Downey Jnr fills them literally too,

 Last year, at the Museum of the Moving Image in London, he got someone to open a glass case so he could try on a pair of Chaplin’s shoes.
 “They fit perfectly,” he says.
 “We have the same feet”.